-The aim of the Friends is to see a Museum established in the centre of Morpeth, to display the history of the town
+The aim of the Friends is to raise funds for the establishment of a Museum in Morpeth, to display the history of the town.

-We are appealing for the support of residents, ex-residents and visitors who agree that there is a need for a Museum in Morpeth.
+We are appealing for the support of residents, ex-residents and visitors who agree that there is a need for such a Museum.

 In more recent times, artefacts have survived.
 However, both documents and artefacts are scattered around Morpeth and beyond.
-For example, the Morpeth Court Rolls are held by Durham University, although an enterprising Past Chairman of Morpeth Antiquarian Society obtained copies, now housed in the Northumberland Records Office, at present in Morpeth.
+For example, original Morpeth Court Rolls are held by Durham University however, copies are retained in the Northumberland Records Office at Woodhorn Museum, Ashington.

 The Friends have a list of important artefacts that still exist.
 Their location is known.
 Their ownership is known.
 In some cases, promises have been made that if a museum existed, artefacts would be given or loaned on a long-term basis to it.

 Friends of Morpeth Museum was established in 2001 and works closely with the Morpeth Antiquarian Society.
 It is the belief of the Friends that the treasures of Morpeth should be brought together in one place, properly cared for and put on display to the general public.